Unit Code & NameDA9121B Supervised Theological Field Education

 Enrolment in this unit will require a suitable placement, approved by the unit coordinator, and the ability to complete at least 300 hours of activity in the placement context.

-Six personal supervision sessions (1 hour each) and twelve peer supervision sessions (2 hours each) are also required.
+A minimum of eight personal supervision sessions (1 hour each) and a minimum of six peer supervision sessions (2 hours each) are also required.

-2 x Learning agreement and learning achievement reports (one for each Semester) 3,500 words total - 30%
+Two learning agreement and learning achievement reports (one for each Semester) 3,500 words total - 25%

 1. Demonstrate ongoing development in and critical analysis of a range of leadership, mission and ministry skills.